marcus-downing/dr-downing-website/src/articles/nutritional-support-cancer.md

 title: Nutritional support in cancer
 ---

+I am not a cancer specialist, and I cannot replace your oncologist and/or surgeon.
+Nor do I have the training or qualifications to tell them what to do.
+What I can offer you if you have a diagnosis of cancer is best described as adjunctive nutritional and metabolic support.

 ## Cut out carbs
 The most important single thing to do when you have a diagnosis of cancer is to cut out carbohydrates as much as possible, and replace them with organic protein and fats/oils.
 For several reasons;